Charpai: History

-Its exact provenance of the charpai is unknown.
-Various versions of it can be found in Egyptian and Mesopotamian cultures; however, the simple structured, handmade charpai is indigenous to the Asian Subcontinent.
+The exact provenance of the charpai is unknown.
+Various versions of it can be found in Egyptian and Mesopotamian cultures; however, the simple structured, handmade charpai is indigenous to the Indian Subcontinent.
 The oldest description of a charpoi in India dates back to the 2nd century BC.
-Bedsteads are depcited in scenes of the life of Budha.
-This kind of furniture in the Buddhist time period is referred to as “Manca.”
-There are four known types of Mancas from ancient times: Masaranka (a longer version), Bundikabaddh (aversion with slots), Kulirapadaka (a version with curved legs) and Achacca Padaka (a version with removable legs).
+Bedsteads are depicted in scenes of the life of Buddha.
+This kind of furniture in the Buddhist time period is referred to as “Manca”.
+There are four known types of Mancas from ancient times: Masaranka (a longer version), Bundikabaddh (a version with slots), Kulirapadaka (a version with curved legs) and Achacca Padaka (a version with removable legs).